sara-sabr/ITStrategy/_posts/en/2019-12-20-why-we-are-promoting-risks.md

 ### Diluting empathy towards the end user

-In the PMLC mentioned above, changes to the systems start with an investment proposals from a business owner that is given to the Director General Project Oversight Committee (DG POC).
+In the PMLC mentioned above, changes to the systems start with an investment proposals from a business owner that is given to an Executive approval body.
-From there, it will go through 5 stages involving more than 16 stakeholders, and go through [about 9 committees](http://dialogue/grp/IITB-DGIIT-Gov-New-Nouveau/SitePages/Governance.aspx) (depending on the scale of the request).
+From there, it will go through 5 stages involving more than 16 stakeholders, and go through [multiple committees](http://dialogue/grp/IITB-DGIIT-Gov-New-Nouveau/SitePages/Governance.aspx) (depending on the scale of the request).
 The IT product team(s) working on the project gets involved at Stage 4, after 14 stakeholders went through the end-user's request, where they will need to interact with a [dozen other separate IT teams](onenote:http://dialogue/grp/PR6893344/OneNote/AppDevSA/02-Development%20%28In%20Progress%29/Outcomes%20Map.one#Feature%20to%20Release%20BPM&section-id=%7B5E16E60C-310B-49EF-8451-88E0CE4DA968%7D&page-id=%7B8208D63D-CE7D-49EB-BF48-033A38FA5825%7D&end) for each features requested.
 Throughout this process, the IT product team(s) will also need to give periodic status updates on progress towards the pre-committed scope, schedule, and cost.